progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If she e-mails you again later with another branch containing another great feature, you can fetch and check out because you already have the remote setup.-->

-Wenn sie dir später erneut eine E-Mail mit einem anderen Branch schickt, der ein anderes, großartiges Feature enthält, dann kannst Du diesen Branch direkt herunterladen und auschecken, weil Du das externe Repository noch konfiguriert hast.
+Wenn sie Dir später erneut eine E-Mail mit einem anderen Branch schickt, der ein anderes, großartiges Feature enthält, dann kannst Du diesen Branch direkt herunterladen und auschecken, weil Du das externe Repository noch konfiguriert hast.

 <!--This is most useful if you’re working with a person consistently.
 If someone only has a single patch to contribute once in a while, then accepting it over e-mail may be less time consuming than requiring everyone to run their own server and having to continually add and remove remotes to get a few patches.
 You’re also unlikely to want to have hundreds of remotes, each for someone who contributes only a patch or two.
 However, scripts and hosted services may make this easier — it depends largely on how you develop and how your contributors develop.-->

 Dies ist insbesondere nützlich, wenn Du mit jemandem regelmäßig zusammen arbeitest.
 Wenn jemand lediglich gelegentlich einen einzelnen Patch beiträgt, dann ist es wahrscheinlich weniger aufwendig, ihn per E-Mail zu akzeptieren, als von jedem zu erwarten, einen eigenen Server zu betreiben, und selbst ständig externe Repositories hinzuzufügen und zu entfernen.
 Du wirst kaum hunderte von externen Repositories verwalten wollen, nur um von jedem ein paar Änderungen zu erhalten.
-Auf der anderen Seite erleichtern dir Scripts und Hosted Services diesen Prozeß.
+Auf der anderen Seite erleichtern Dir Scripts und Hosted Services diesen Prozeß.
 Es hängt also alles davon ab, wie Du selbst und wie Deine Mitarbeiter entwickeln.

 <!--The other advantage of this approach is that you get the history of the commits as well.
 Although you may have legitimate merge issues, you know where in your history their work is based; a proper three-way merge is the default rather than having to supply a `-3` and hope the patch was generated off a public commit to which you have access.-->